MicrosoftDocs/dataexplorer-docs/data-explorer/kqlmagic.md

 ## Prerequisites

 * A Microsoft account or an Azure Active Directory user identity.
 An Azure subscription isn't required.
-* Jupyter Notebook installed on your local machine or use [Azure Data Studio](/sql/azure-data-studio/notebooks/notebooks-kqlmagic).
+* Jupyter Notebook installed on your local machine.
+Otherwise, use [Azure Data Studio](/sql/azure-data-studio/notebooks/notebooks-kqlmagic).

 ## Install kqlmagic library